rsturim/react-webpack-boilerplate/README.md

 ## You're gonna need a simple react boilerplate to begin your next project.

 A solid yet simple ReactJS boilerplate.
-This includes repo offers a perfect starting point for tooling a basic UI project.
+This repository offers a strong starting point for tooling a basic UI project.

 Inspired by [`simple-react-boilerplate`](https://github.com/AbeEstrada/simple-react-boilerplate).